International Family Law (Hague Convention)

 - You were exercising those rights of custody (either jointly or alone) or would have if the child had not been removed.

-If you are able to prove those jurisdictional facts, then the party who removed the child must prove that one of the regulation 16 exceptions applies.
+If you are able to prove those jurisdictional facts, then the party who removed the child must prove that an exception applies.